 Most of the videos we make fall into one of three categories, each with a different purpose:

-1. Promo Videos: These videos are designed to get viewers excited about your app.
+- Promo Videos: These videos are designed to get viewers excited about your app.
 You can think of them like a movie trailer or teaser video.
 They show the main highlights in a fast-paced, engaging way, without really going into much depth.
-This category also includes most video ads.
+This category also includes most video ads and App Previews.

-2. Demo Videos: Here the purpose is to show a bit of how your app works to help viewers decide whether your app will meet their needs.
+- Demo Videos: Here the purpose is to show a bit of how your app works to help viewers decide whether your app will meet their needs.
 This type of video is best for viewers who have expressed some interest in your app (like people who are already on your website) and want to see it in action and know what it does.
-These videos strike the balance between an ad and a tutorial and have both a marketing and educational purpose.
+Demo Videos strike the balance between an ad and a tutorial and have both a marketing and educational purpose.

 As you can see, each of these styles of videos serves a different purpose and some will be longer than others.

 Promo videos are typically going to be watched by people who aren’t familiar with your app.
 This may be their first introduction to it, so it’s important to keep your video focused on the most exciting features and benefits.
-We recommend keeping the length between the 30 and 60 seconds so that your audience is engaged enough to stick through until the end.
-Shorter promo videos (15-30 seconds) may also be appropriate for advertising platforms.
+We recommend keeping the length between 30 and 60 seconds so that your audience is engaged enough to stick through until the end.
+Shorter promo videos (15-30 seconds) may also be appropriate for advertising platforms and app stores.